janraasch/hugo-product-launch/README.md

 #### NodeJS Dependencies

 You need to have [NodeJS](https://nodejs.org) installed.
-Then, copy the `package.json`- & `package-lock.json`-files from the root of this theme to the root of your site.
+Then, copy the `package.json`- & `package-lock.json`-files from the root of this theme to your site's root.
 Run `npm install` & `npm install postcss-cli -g` to set up your [PostCSS-Pipe](https://gohugo.io/hugo-pipes/postcss/).

 #### Take over `main.css` & `tailwind.config.js`

 Simply copy over the `assets/css/main.css`-file from this repo into your local `assets/css`-folder.
 Also, copy the `tailwind.config.js`-file from the root of this repository to your site's root.
-Then, you can add any CSS you like into your own `assets/css/main.css`-file and evenn overwrite the tailwind configuration in `tailwind.config.js`-file.
+You may then add any CSS you like into your own `assets/css/main.css`-file and even overwrite the tailwind configuration in `tailwind.config.js`-file.
 See [tailwindcss > docs > configuration](https://tailwindcss.com/docs/configuration) for more details.

 #### Optional: Take over `postcss.config.js`

-To take full control of the [PostCSS](https://postcss.org/)-setup, copy over the `postcss.config.js`-file from this repo into the root directory of your site.
+Take full control of the [PostCSS](https://postcss.org/)-setup by copying the `postcss.config.js`-file from this repo into the root directory of your site.

 ## Usage